wh1t3lord/ai/README.md

-This is my practice related to AI & Computer Graphics as my demos related to my domain of interests.
+This is my practice related to AI & Computer Graphics.
+This repository is for educational purposes only.

+> Also I always wanted to make a tutorial/blog about computer graphics and hope this material will be complimentary for those who use slangpy.

 ## Usage